todvora/todvora.github.io/_posts/2015-12-03-gitbook-tester.md

 ---

 Gitbook-tester is a small wrapper and integration framework around [Gitbook](https://github.com/GitbookIO/gitbook) itself.
 It tries to make integration testing as easy as possible.
-Just provide some content, let gitbook-tester do its job and validate the results.
+You just provide some content, let gitbook-tester do its job and validate the results.
 Especially useful for authors of gitbook plugins.